oycyc/cough-cough/revealjs/README.md

 # Cough Cough uses the [Reveal.js](https://revealjs.com/) framework for the foundations.
-This folder stores necessary [Reveal.js](https://revealjs.com/) files.# This project uses the Reveal.js framework for the foundations.
+This folder stores necessary [Reveal.js](https://revealjs.com/) files.
+It serves to make this project a single page web app.